 If you are of working age you must claim Universal Credit to cover what was previously housing benefit and other benefits.

-Universal Credit has been phased in for the different postcodes within Hammersmith & Fulham.
-The table below shows when it will have affected you.
+Universal Credit has been phased in for the different postcodes in Hammersmith & Fulham.
+It replaced six welfare benefits on these dates in the following postcodes:

-If your postcode is not listed in the table above, please click on this link to check if you can claim Universal Credit in your area.
+If your postcode is not in this list, you can go to the Citizens Advice website to check if you can claim Universal Credit in your area.

 Council tax support

-If you wish to claim council tax support then please use the benefit application below.
+If you want to find out if you qualify for benefit and claim council tax support please use the benefit application and calculator.

 - see how much housing benefit and council tax support you could get if you rent